-Unlike another Tudor watch from the same collection, the bezel is fixed, so the Grantour Chrono cannot be used as a GMT watch.
+Unlike another model from the same collection, the bezel is fixed, so the Grantour Chrono cannot be used as a GMT watch.
 Well, I can live with that.

 The bistable lockable chronograph pusher at 2 o’clock is equipped with a bright red marking, which is supported with red accents on the timekeeper’s face.

 The layout of the dial with the small seconds indicator at 9 o’clock, a chronograph counter at 3 hours, and a date aperture at 6 o’clock is also okay.
-It seems to be inspired by the 1970s Tudor Monte Carlo Heritage Chronograph watch.
+It is inspired by the 1970s Tudor Monte Carlo Heritage Chronograph.

 The vintage timekeeper was powered by the good old Rolex Valjoux Caliber 234 hand-wound movement.
-However, around 30 years ago the Swiss watchmaker reintroduced the model with the well-known Valjoux 7750 caliber.
+However, around 30 years ago the Swiss brand reintroduced the model with the well-known Valjoux 7750 caliber.

 The problem is not only that a model of this class must be equipped with a natural-born chronograph caliber (we understand that Rolex won’t equip Tudor watches with its own in-house movement,) but that the DD 2054 piggy-back module is known for its reliability issues.

-And when it comes to repairing the module, it is easier to buy a new one, which may be a cause of severe headache after the module is discontinued and will definitely significantly reduce the resale value of the watch.
+And when it comes to repairing the module, it is easier to buy a new one, which may be a cause of severe headaches after the module is discontinued and will definitely significantly reduce the resale value of the ref.
+20550N.

-Well, if this doesn’t bother you and if you do not treat a watch as an investment (which it clearly isn’t) then there is no reason not to get one.
+Well, if this doesn’t bother you and if you do not treat it as an investment (which it isn’t) then there is no reason not to get one.

 It looks great, fits both casual and formal dress and must feel great on a wrist thanks to its relatively compact size of 42 millimeters.